 Sometimes, there’s a real message in the song that acts as a farewell, so three favourites from Eva Cassidy are Fields of Gold, Songbird and Over the Rainbow, with Sarah Brightman’s Time to Say Goodbye and Robbie Williams’ Angels featuring often.

 Celebrating life past leads to My Way by Frank Sinatra, Simply the Best by Tina Turner and Westlife’s You Raise Me Up.
+As for Francis Albert Sinatra, his middle name is enough to evoke poignance at such events.

 You’ll Never Walk Alone by Gerry and the Pacemakers, Dance with My Father Again by Luther Vandross and Eric Clapton’s Tears in Heaven all reflect the sense that something of a person will live on.